 About our program

-• Your graduate year comprises two six-month mental health rotations, followed by the Clinical Advanced Placement (CAP) Year.
-During this year, you will complete an additional two rotations under the full support of our Educators.
+The mental health stream of the Graduate Nurse Program comprises two six-month mental health rotations, followed by the Clinical Advanced Placement (CAP) Year.
+During this year, you will complete an additional two rotations across multiple mental health bed based and specialty areas under the full support of our clinical nurse educators.
+At the same time, you’ll be working towards completing your post-graduate diploma of mental health nursing.

 About the Mental Health Division